stainless-api/bug-squash-go/PROMPT.md

 do at Stainless.

-A contributor has been trying to add support for idempotency to the Stainless Go client library for Acme.
+A contributor has been trying to add support for idempotency to the Stainless Go client library for Acme, a fake banking API.
 They've got some WIP code as shown in this repo.

 But some tests are failing now, and they're not sure why, or what to do next.
 They've asked for your help.